A Field in England: Writing

 The Guardians Peter Bradshaw said A Field in England had "a more literary screenplay" than "the improv feel" of Wheatley's previous films.
 Bradshaw compared the writing to that of Dennis Potter and Edward Bond.
 He also found the British tone similar to the films Straw Dogs and Withnail and I. The Independents Romney said, "The screenplay contains much juicy period dialogue, although the gist is often lost amid hectic cuts, drunken camera moves and the men's habit of grabbing each other by the throat."
 For Romney, "the sharpest moments of clarity" in the narrative came in the dialogue.
 The Hollywood Reporters Dalton wrote, "One of the film's pleasures is its rich dialogue—a ripe blend of Shakespearean finery, salty swearing and lowbrow toilet humor."
 The trade paper noted, "Jump sets up some interesting tensions between Christian faith and Pagan witchcraft, science and sorcery, soldiers and scholars."

 Cinematography

 The Guardian wrote that "the monochrome images" were similar to those of the 1975 film Winstanley.
 The Independent said the photography had "furious visual panache and ... ominous, often abstract beauty".
 The Hollywood Reporter commended the "terrific" cinematography of "ravishing monochrome vistas punctuated by extreme close-ups of plants, animals, insects and tormented human faces".
-Variety wrote, "The commitment to monochrome brings out a beauty largely absent in previous collaborations with d.p.
-Laurie Rose, though his handheld style and axis-breaking setups often disorient—and not necessarily in ways that help the psychic imbalance the pic means to achieve."
+Variety wrote, "The commitment to monochrome brings out a beauty largely absent in previous collaborations with D.P. (director of photography) Laurie Rose, though his handheld style and axis-breaking setups often disorient—and not necessarily in ways that help the psychic imbalance the pic means to achieve."